Wan-Yifei/LeetcodeSolutions/Leetcode_Code/94. Binary Tree Inorder Traversal/readme.md

 dfs(Treehead)
   if left tree is not null
     dfs(left tree head)
+ /*inorder traverse part*/

-  inorder traverse part: add head value to the stack
+  Add head value to the stack

   if right tree is not null
     dfs(right tree head)